Characteristics of Harmful Text: Towards Rigorous Benchmarking of Language Models: Harm Characteristics

 \subsection{Instance and Distributional}

 An \textbf{instance harm} is caused by a single LM output or interaction.
 If a language model outputs a slur, the potential for harm can be defined by reference to that specific output.
 In contrast, \textbf{distributional harms} are observed over many independent model outputs and can only be measured by observing the model's aggregated behavior.
 For example, outputting \textit{``he was a doctor''} is not harmful in itself, but if the model refers to doctors as male more often than any other gender (when not specified by the context), this could constitute a distributional harm.
-This distinction is similar to \citet{khalifa-distrapproach-2020}'s ``pointwise'' and ``distributional'' constraints.
+This distinction is similar to \citet{khalifa-distrapproach-2020}'s ``pointwise'' and ``distributional'' constraints and is also referenced in analysis of Gopher \cite{gopher} and PaLM \cite{chowdhery2022palm} outputs.

 This distinction is particularly useful when formulating metrics and desired system behavior.
 For an instance harm, it may make sense to aim for an overall reduction in the type of harmful output (e.g., slurs).
 However, when measuring distributional harm, the metrics are often comparisons of a key metric (e.g., average sentiment score) between groups.